bresleveloper/WCF-WinForm-Chat-App/README.md

 Clients UI.

+Best to compile and run the `.exe` 3 times, with 2 of then use the `Connect As` buttons to really see the multi-chat capabilities.

 ## Database Added

 If you want to try run the `ChatManager.sql` in your machine, and change `YOUR-LOCALHOST-NAME\admin` to your AD value (cmd => `whoami`)